 Moving through the dungeons is simple.
 You can move forwards, walk backwards and turn left or right.
 The interactive menu consists of four boxes at the bottom of the screen and can be called upon at any time.
 It allows you to check your party’s status, use items, equip weapons and armour etc. When confronted with enemies, the menu changes to include attack, use item, use magic and flee options.
 When attacking, you have the option to choose which groups of enemies to attack first, but sadly, you cannot choose which individuals to attack within a group.
 If your health gets too low, you can spirit yourself out of the dungeons using the egress spell or angel feather.

 The music sounds great and has heroic air, fitting for such a game.
 The graphics are awesome.
 The palace, tavern and shop scenes are bright and colourful, and the dungeons themselves and the enemies are well illustrated.
 There really are no complaints here.
 The game looks gorgeous!

 Although it is easy to learn, the game soon becomes too monotonous in my opinion.
 Having to navigate the same dungeon levels to gain enough experience points to fight deadlier opponents and raise enough money for better weapons becomes a real drag after a while.
 I know this is the whole point of RPGs but I found myself losing interest, especially when you have to traverse the same dungeons you’ve completed to reach the next dungeon.
 There are also times when it is unclear where you should go next.
-I definitely recommend you drawing your own map else you will get lost.
+I definitely recommend you draw your own map else you will get lost.

-A nice little Easter Egg is that the dwarf who sells you your weapons seems to be the same dwarf from Golden Axe.
+A nice little Easter Egg is that the dwarf who sells you your weapons seems to be the dwarf Gilius Thunderhead from Golden Axe.
 One of his sacks on the left in the background even has a picture of one of those little imps who you steal magic potions from.
 Does this mean that Golden Axe and Shining in the Darkness occur in the same universe?